-The indictment of Roger Stone, the infamous Republican political operator with a decades-long relationship to Trump, brings the Russia investigation closer to the president and undermines his argument that there was “no collusion,” former prosecutors told VICE News.
+The indictment of Roger Stone, the infamous Republican political operator with a decades-long relationship to Trump, brings the Russia investigation closer to the president, and undermines his argument that there was “no collusion,” former prosecutors told VICE News.

-Stone was arrested by the FBI Friday in a pre-dawn raid at his home in Florida and charged with seven counts stemming from alleged lies to Congress, witness tampering and obstruction.
+The indictment of Roger Stone, the infamous Republican political operator with a decades-long relationship to Trump, brings the Russia investigation closer to the president and undermines his argument that there was “no collusion,” former prosecutors told VICE News.Stone was arrested by the FBI Friday in a pre-dawn raid at his home in Florida and charged with seven counts stemming from alleged lies to Congress, witness tampering and obstruction.
 The indictment painted a detailed picture of his alleged role as intermediary between the Trump campaign and WikiLeaks, which published hacked Democratic emails at the height of the 2016 campaign.
 Those emails, investigators say, were originally stolen by Russian spies.

 Four former federal prosecutors said the document appears to point toward Trump, but cautioned that the language could indicate another senior campaign official and that it remains too soon to say for certain.

 “The most important thing in this indictment is the sentence where it suggests that a senior official was directed to reach out to Stone,” said Rebecca Roiphe, a former prosecutor and now a professor at New York Law School.
 “There just aren’t that many people left, so it looks like President Trump.
 I think that’s the most stunning thing here.”